gear-foundation/academy/docs/index.md

 # Gear Smart Contract Developer

-Our academy will begin with the simplest hello world example.
-From the first lesson, you will start writing a Tamagotchi contract, which will be expanded and acquire new functionality as you progress through the academy.
-In the next lessons, we will explore various popular standards and decentralized applications.
+Our academy lessons begin with a straightforward "Hello, World!" example.
+Right from the first exercise, you will create a Tamagotchi contract, which will progressively expand and gain new functionalities as you advance through the academy.
+Subsequent lessons will explore popular standards and decentralized applications.

-We will also learn the Gear distinctive features that are not found on any other blockchains.
-Your Tamagotchi contract will be able to check its status itself and communicate with the owner by sending him various messages.
+During the course, you'll discover Gear's unique features setting it apart from other blockchains.
+Your Tamagotchi contracts have the remarkable ability to check their status independently and communicate with their owners using a variety of messages.

-We will also write a shop contract where you can equip your Tamagotchi with various attributes.
+The course also features a shop contract, allowing you to equip your Tamagotchi with unique traits.

-The final contract will be a Tamagotchi battle contract in which your Tamagotchi will fight with each other.
-The course will be interesting, informative and interactive.
+At the end of the lessons, your Tamagotchi will compete in exciting battles against other participants in the Tamagotchi battle contract.
+The course guarantees an engaging, informative and interactive experience.

 ## What will you learn?

-- How blockchain work
+After completing the course, you'll have understood the following concepts:
+- Blockchain technology mechanics.
-- How to build smart contracts and decentralized applications on Gear
+- How to build smart contracts and decentralized applications on Gear.
-- How to test smart contract
+- The art of effective smart contract testing.
-- Smart contracts interact with the client side
+- Seamless interaction between smart contracts and the client side.
-- A powerful feature of Gear protocol (delayed messages, system signals, system and gas reservation)
+- Gear's powerful features like delayed messages, system signals and system and gas reservations.